Outliers

 Learn what outliers are, why they affect dataset quality, and how to detect and manage them using Visual Layer.

 Outlier images are visuals that differ significantly from the majority of your dataset.
-They may appear unusual due to content, quality, or context and can affect the representativeness of your data.
+These anomalies may affect model performance, skew results, or reveal labeling issues.

 Common Causes of Outliers